hadley/adv-r/Rcpp.md

 ### Gibbs sampler

 The following case study updates an example [blogged about](http://dirk.eddelbuettel.com/blog/2011/07/14/) by Dirk Eddelbuettel, illustrating the conversion of a gibbs sampler in R to C++.
 The R and C++ code shown below is very similar (it only took a few minutes to convert the R version to the C++ version), but runs about 20 times faster on my computer.
-Dirk's blog post also shows another way to make it even faster: using the faster (but presumably less numerically accurate) random number generator functions in GSL (easily accessible from R through RcppGSL) can eke out another 2-3x speed improvement.
+Dirk's blog post also shows another way to make it even faster: using the faster (but presumably less accurate) random number generator functions in GSL (easily accessible from R through RcppGSL) can eke out another 2-3x speed improvement.

 The R code is as follows: